sylar/chatApp/README.md

-###It is a simple app that i developed while reading Rapid Prototyping with JS.

-It is a simple chat app that uses BackboneJS, jQuery and Parse.com REST API.
+###Simple chat application

+This is a simple chat-like application that lets you post messages on a board so that other people that access the app can see the messages.

+It uses `NodeJS`, `MongoDB` and `BackboneJS`.
+The database is hosted at `MongoHQ`.

+I developed this app as an excuse for learning how `BackboneJS` works.
+It is deployed [here](http://simple-chatapp.herokuapp.com).